-Halloween is around the corner, and preparations are at full speed throughout the neighborhoods.
-Yards filled with embellishments, autumn colors, and spooky decor is appearing everywhere.
+Halloween is around the corner, and preparations are at full speed.
+Yards filled with cool decorations, autumn colors, and spooky decor appear everywhere.
 Many people see Halloween as a time of fun, creative outfits, treats, tricks, and goblins.
-Others see it as a means to recognize those who have passed or celebrate the coming of fall and winter.
-Whatever you think of this holiday, today I’m sharing 11 key benefits of Halloween.
+Others see it as a means to recognize those who have passed or celebrate the coming fall and winter.
+Whatever you think of this holiday, today I’m sharing the 11 benefits of Halloween.

 Halloween is a traditional holiday!
 You know what to expect every Halloween.
 You know how to prepare for it and what decorations to get.
 Traditions also offer comfort and a sense of belonging.
-You’re able to reconnect with neighbors, family, and friends you may not usually spend a lot of time with.
+You can reconnect with neighbors, family, and friends you may not usually spend much time with.
 Even if you’re not a traditional person, you can give candy out or get dressed up and attend a party to let loose once a year.

 Halloween is a fun holiday all around.
 People take pleasure in dressing up and decorating inside and outside their houses.
 Having fun helps people of any age reduce anxiety, improve depression, and bring balance to their lives.
 It’s a way to express yourself and feel good about it.
 It’s also nostalgic and brings the kid out in you.

 For the majority of your life, someone has dictated what you wear.
 But, whether it was your parents or a dress code by school or work, Halloween is the one day a year where it’s socially acceptable to wear what you want and maybe even get a little wild with it.

 Kids know what they want, and they want to dress up and get some treats minus the tricks.
 Isn’t that what Halloween night is all about?
 Candy, kiddos, and costumes?
 It sure is!
 Of course, a fabulous costume is a must, and your children will undoubtedly agree with that.